hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 Once we have finished creating an RMarkdown file, we finally need to knit the report.
 You can knit it by using the `knit()` function, or by just clicking on "knit" in the panel above the script as we had done in our first activity in this lesson.

-> Note that when creating your own reports you might find yourself knitting the report periodically as you work through it, rather than just once at the end.
+> Note that when creating your own reports, you might find yourself knitting the report periodically as you work through it, rather than just once at the end.

 When executing `knit()` on a document, by default this will generate an HTML report.
 If you would prefer a different document format, this can be specified in the YAML header with the `output:` parameter.
 You can also click on the button in the panel above the script and click on "Knit" to get the various options as shown below: